Sancho Panza and the Duchess

-Sancho Panza and the Duchess is an oil painting by the American-British artist Charles Robert Leslie, from 1824.
+Sancho Panza and the Duchess is an 1824 oil-on-canvas painting by the American artist Charles Robert Leslie.

 History and description

 It is inspired by a scene from the classic novel Don Quixote by Miguel de Cervantes.
 Don Quixote's servant Sancho Panza is shown conversing with the Aragonese Duchess.
 The scene takes place in a sumptuous room in her palace.
 The duchess, all dressed in white, seems amused and interested while talking with Don Quixote's squire, who appears touching his nose.
 An old lady-in-waiting, dressed in black, watches from the left, seemingly unimpressed, while a little dog sits to the right.
 Four young ladies-in-waiting, one of them black, watch the scene, visibly amused with Sancho Panza.
 At the bottom left of the painting stands a vase, with a lute and a music book lying in the ground.

 Leslie produced a number of scenes based on scenes from famous literature, a popular genre in the late Regency and early Victorian.
 The work was displayed at the Royal Academy Exhibition of 1824 at Somerset House in London.
-It was then acquired by the aristocratic art collector George Wyndham, Earl of Egremont for his country estate Petworth House in Sussex.
-It remains in the collection at Petworth, now controlled by the National Trust.
+It was then acquired by the aristocratic art collector George Wyndham, 3rd Earl of Egremont for his country estate Petworth House in Sussex.
+It remains in the private collection at Petworth, on loan to the National Trust.

-The painting is feature in the background of the Portrait of the Earl of Egremont by Thomas Phillips.
+The painting is featured in the background of the Portrait of the Earl of Egremont by Thomas Phillips.